geiman-uw/fingergelsight/README.md

 * 3D printer
 * Laser cutter

+Notes:
-A vacuum chamber and toaster oven have been stored in ECE B031 ("silicone lab"), but check with the current project owner for the current location.
-There are multiple makerspaces on campus which have 3D printers and laser cutters; the two most accessible are the MILL in McCarty Hall and CoMotion Makerspace in Fluke Hall.
+* A vacuum chamber and toaster oven have been stored in ECE B031 ("silicone lab"), but check with the current project owner for the current location.
+There are multiple makerspaces at UW which have 3D printers and laser cutters; the two most accessible are the MILL in McCarty Hall and CoMotion Makerspace in Fluke Hall.
+Notes:
+* You may find it most efficient to make 4-8 cores at a time with this procedure.
+* Mix silicones in a pour boat using a popsicle stick.
+Use popsicle sticks to portion more viscous materials such as silicone base, and pipets to portion less viscous materials such as activator and diluent.
+Never use the same pipet or popsicle stick for different materials.
+* PLA parts shrink when exposed to heat.
+If you plan to modify the core, make your part approximately 5% bigger than the intended final size in order to account for this.

 ### Core procedure<a name="coreprocedure"/>
 #### 1. Silicone lab
-* __Cast transparent gel silicone__: Spray petri dish with Ease Release 200.
-Mix 15g XP-565, then pour into dish.
+* __Cast transparent gel silicone__: After ensuring petri dish is free of dust, spray petri dish with Ease Release 200.
+Mix 17-18g XP-565, then pour 15g into dish.
 Vacuum until no bubbles remain, then heat on warm for 10 min.
 * __Add yellow layer__: Starting with a pinkie-tip quantity of yellow Silicone Ink, mix in a 1:10:60 activator:ink:diluent ratio.
 The resulting mixture should be approximately the consistency of chocolate milk.
 Pour in a thin even layer over the XP-565 petri dish.
 The layer should be as thin as possible, so you will not use all of the yellow silicone.
 Heat the dish on warm for 15 min.

 #### 2. Makerspace